 Rob Thompson was chosen as a Technical SME for DHS CIPAC UAS Security working group.
 Rob demonstrates knowledge of FAA Regulations and Policy as well as military tactics in electronic warfare and counter drone operations.
 The U.S. Department of Homeland Security established the Critical Infrastructure Partnership Advisory Council (CIPAC) to facilitate interaction between government and CI community.

 Our coalition now guides our members on how to choose CUAS equipment, our evaluation of a companies equipment, how to employ equipment legally and to stay above the law during use.
 We have provided companies with solutions for all environments including military, domestic and with our US allies.
-Contact Us to become a member.
+Find out how we can help provide a secure airspace around your asset today.
+Our list of SME's is the most comprehensive in the United States.
+Contact us to become a member.

 The Department of Homeland Security for UAS, the video contains information on critical infrastructure challenges associated with UAS threats, counter UAS security practices, actions to consider for risk mitigation, and provides messages of facility and organizational preparedness related to UAS incidents.

 Unfortunately, developments have also introduced new capabilities for adversaries.
 During our panel we will explore CUAS emerging issues associated with UAS from a military perspective, including spectrum, safety solutions, and discussing how to mitigate in civil defense vs theater, and to protect our homeland.

 Rob Thompson is the founder of CUAS Coalition, L.L.C. and theFalcon Foundation UAS, L.L.C. a 3rd generation commercial multi engine pilot, Part 107 holder who also holds a Master of Science from James Madison University for his work in aviation system designs and technical & scientific writing.